Colors Flower Facts Flower Information

 Growing Zone: 3-9

-The dark petals of the Viola ‘Blackout’ are offset by striking bright yellow centers for a unique look that will bloom from spring through autumn.
-Maxing out at 10” tall, these flowers are excellent for window boxes and other small containers.
+The dark petals of the viola ‘Blackout’ are offset by striking bright yellow centers.
+This color contrast provides a unique look that will last from spring through autumn.
+Maxing out at ten inches tall, these flowers are excellent for window boxes and other small containers.

 Sunlight: Partial shade